mahdiwf/credit-scoring/README.md

 # credit-scoring
 Web-based credit scoring application.<br>
 This project was a full-time paid internship where I was one of the backend and API developers.
 I will not allowed to share the codes.
-I will only share some sample outputs.
+I will only share some sample outputs.<be>
 I think the dashboard is very user-friendly.
 When the user logs in, this is the first screen she will have.
 From this screen, the user will select any functionality she wants to perform.<be>
 There are four features scoring.
 * AI Identity Scoring: Based on the Document Verification, Location & Movement Analysis, and Digital Footprint